vuejs/vuex/docs/en/mutations.md

 ### Silent Dispatch

-> requires >=0.6.3

-In some scenarios you may not want the middlewares to record the state change.
+In some scenarios you may not want the plugins to record the state change.
 Multiple dispatches to the store in a short period or polled do not always need to be tracked.
 In these situations is may be considered appropriate to silence the mutations.

 *Note:* This should be avoided where possible.
 Silent mutations break the contract of all state changes being tracked by the devtool.
 Use sparingly and where absolutely necessary.

-Dispatching without hitting middlewares can be achieved with a `silent` flag.
+Dispatching without hitting plugins can be achieved with a `silent` flag.

 ``` js
 /**